microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/46.teams-auth/README.md

 ## Interacting with the bot in Teams

-> Note this `manifest.json` specified that the bot will be installed in a "personal" scope only.
-Please refer to Teams documentation for more details.
+> Note `manifest.json` specifies the bot will be installed in a "personal" scope only.
+Please refer to Teams documentation for more details. `sso_manifest.json` contains a `webApplicationInfo` template required for Teams Single Sign On.

 You can interact with this bot by sending it a message.
 The bot will respond by requesting you to login to AAD, then making a call to the Graph API on your behalf and returning the results.